lilzims/Lilzims_adventure/Code/Readme.md

 Here's a brief overview of the folder structure:

 - `School/`: Contains code from my school-related projects.
-- `Personal/`: Holds code from my personal coding projects.
+- `CodeAcad/`: Holds code from my code academy coding projects.